GraemeMalcolm/ai-stuff/instructions/07-text-analytics.md

     - **Name**: *Enter a unique name*.
     - **Pricing tier**: S0
     - **I confirm I have read and understood the notices**: Selected.

 3. Wait for deployment to complete.
 Then go to your cognitive services resource, and on the **Overview** page, click the link to manage the keys for the service.
 You will need the endpoint and keys to connect to your cognitive services resource from client applications.

-### Get the Key and Endpoint for your Cognitive Services resource

-To use your cognitive services resource, client applications need its  endpoint and authentication key:

-1. In the Azure portal, on the **Keys and Endpoint** page for your cognitive service resource, copy the **Key1** for your resource and paste it in the code below, replacing **YOUR_COG_KEY**.
-2. Copy the **endpoint** for your resource and and paste it in the code below, replacing **YOUR_COG_ENDPOINT**.
-3. Run the code in the cell below by clicking its green <span style="color:green">&#9655</span> button.

-## Create a cloud shell
+## Use the cloud shell

 > **Note**: For this lab, you will test out an application in a cloud shell environment.
 When you build your own application, you can use an environment of your choice.

-To test the capabilities of the Speech service, we'll use a simple command-line application that runs in the cloud shell provided with your Azure subscription.
+To test the capabilities of the Text Analytics service, we'll use a simple command-line application that runs in the cloud shell provided with your Azure subscription.

 1. In the Azure portal, select the [**>_**] (*Cloud Shell*) button at the top of the page to the right of the search box.
 This opens a Cloud Shell pane at the bottom of the portal, as shown here.

     ![Azure cloud shell pane](./media/cloud-shell.png)

 2. The first time you open the cloud shell, you will be prompted to choose the type of shell you want to use (*Bash* or *PowerShell*).
 Select **PowerShell**.

 3. If you are prompted to create storage for your cloud shell, ensure your subscription is specified and select **Create storage**.
 Then wait a minute or so for the storage to be created.
 Eventually, the cloud shell pane will display a command prompt like this:

     ![Azure cloud shell PowerShell prompt](./media/powershell-prompt.png)